mozzarellaV8/black-market-cannabis/readme.md

 # Black Market Cannabis Analysis

-Logistic Regression Classification model to predict cannabis quality on darknet markets.
+Explorations of darknet marketplace Agora (2014-2015), looking at associations between between variables and size of the market using Association Rule Mining and Poisson Regression model fits.

+An analysis of cannabis quality on darknet markets, using a Logistic Regression Classification model on variables such as price, location, and derived textual features.

 ## Motivations